-- Select Next. - 5) Review the configuration summary, then continue the configuration in one of the following ways: - .
-If you set the initial contact to be made at the end of this session, select Finish and Contact the Management Server. - If you set the initial contact to be made after the appliance restarts, select Apply Configuration and Finish. - 6) If you set the initial contact to be made after the appliance restarts, after the configuration has been applied, select Finish and Turn Off.
+- If the NGFW Engine uses a modem for management contact, define the modem settings. - Highlight Settings, then press Enter. - b) On the Modem Settings page, enter the PIN code, then select OK.
+The same PIN code must be configured in the properties of the modem interface in the Management Client. - c) Highlight OK, then press Enter. - Select Next. - 6) Review the configuration summary, then continue the configuration in one of the following ways: - If you set the initial contact to be made at the end of this session, select Finish and Contact the Management Server. - If you set the initial contact to be made after the appliance restarts, select Apply Configuration and Finish. - 7) If you set the initial contact to be made after the appliance restarts, after the configuration has been applied, select Finish and Turn Off.